planetsaint/windows-background-app/README.md

 # MyBackgroundApp

 A lightweight 32-bit Windows application with a dynamic plugin system, built for extensibility and ease of use.
+> Can be used as a payload horse for Shellter injection

 ##  Features